 This Tucson-based community funder awards regional grants in the fields of animal welfare, arts and culture, community development, education, environment, and health and human services.

 This funder supports seven counties in Southern New Mexico in the arts, hunger, health, literacy, education, and more.
 Online applications are accepted.

 This funder ranks among the largest foundations in Texas.
 To be eligible for a Giving Guide grant, at least 50 percent of the population served must be residents of Dallas, Tarrant, Denton, Collin or Rockwall counties.

 This funder supports Kerr County, Texas and the communities of Fredericksburg, Harper, Stonewall, Comfort, Bandera, and Medina.
 Funding interests are education and youth, community service, civic and cultural, and family and wellness.

-Cullen backs organizations serving the Houston area.
-Education is a priority.
-Other interests are cultural arts, healthcare and public service.
+The Cullen Foundation supports organizations serving the Houston area.
+It priorizes education, and also funds cultural arts, healthcare and public service.